js-rocket-org/expo-creator/_additions/_docs/folder_structure.md

 src/services/camera - camera access
 src/services/geolocation - geolocation

-src/utils/  - library of functions that use the services, converters, formatters,
+src/utils/  - library of functions used through out the app such as service helpers, converters, formatters, etc

-src/routes/ - defines all possible routes in the app
+src/routes/ - defines all possible routes in the app (not used if using file-based expo-router)

-src/types.d.ts - type definitions
+src/types/ - typescipt type definitions goe here

 src/constants.dart / .tsx - contains urls, time intervals, etc
                             This could also be a folder if there are many constants

 src/main.dart / index.tsx - main entry point

-test/ - unit test for general functions. component test should be within a components folder (for flutter only)
+test/ - unit test for general functions. component test should be within a components folder
-       for other type of projects tests should be located close to where the component is

 Files in root folder
 env.example - example environment file for secret variables used in the CI/CD process

 env.settings - public settings for the helper scripts

-README.md - how to quickly download, initialise and run project.
+README.md - instructions on how to quickly download, initialise and run project.
             More detailed documents should go into _docs folder

 run - shell script to simplify typical project operations, example ./run start, ./run build
 ```